git-lectures/git-lecture-notes/index.rst

 respective hosting platform, bitbucket (which now also supports git repository) and launchpad.

-Why did we choose to introduce git, and not mercurial, which is not only build with python, but has also been chosen by CPython (and many other python project) to host their code.
-That decision was quite straightforward: in the scientific world, git (and github) are much more widely used than mercurial (and bitbucket).
+Why did we choose to introduce git, and not mercurial, which is not only built with python, but has also been chosen by CPython (and many other python projects) to host their code?
+This decision was quite straightforward: in the scientific world, git (and github) are much more widely used than mercurial (and bitbucket).
 A scholar.google search yields 14,100 results for a "github" search, while a "bitbucket" search only returns 2,260 results.
 If that's not enough to be convinced, here is a table of python packages, divided in two
-list: the github hosted ones, and the bitbucket hosted ones.
+lists: the github hosted ones, and the bitbucket hosted ones.

 +-----------------------------------+----------------------------------------+
 | Github                            | Bitbucket                              |